codebug-us/NashWD-7B/README.md

 1. Now let's split up our navbar into the right and left sections.
 [Here](https://getuikit.com/docs/navbar#multiple-navigations) is the documentation that explains how to do that.

+1. Figure out how to make your text light! *Hint* I'm using the word light instead of white for a reason!

 1. Add some links into your navigation that bring the user to other webpages. *Hint* you'll do this by adding a link to the href of each `<a>` tag in your navigation.